MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - **Safe deployment**.
 The [Azure Safe Deploy Practice (SDP)](https://azure.microsoft.com/blog/advancing-safe-deployment-practices) ensures all code and configuration changes (planned maintenance) to the Azure platform undergo a phased roll-out, with health analyzed in case any degradation is detected during the release.
 After the Canary and Pilot phases have successfully completed, platform updates are serialized across regional pairs, ensuring that only one region in each pair is updated at a time.

 - **Platform capacity**.
 Like any cloud provider, Azure has a finite amount of resources.
 Unavailability can be a result of capacity limitations in regions.
 In the event of a regional outage, there'll be a significant increase in demand for resources as the workload seeks to recover within the paired region.
-This might create a capacity challenge where supply temporarily does not satisfy demand.
+This outage might create a capacity challenge where supply temporarily does not satisfy demand.

 ### Design recommendations

 - Deploy the solution within a minimum of two Azure regions to protect against regional outages.
-Select deployment regions that offer the required capabilities and characteristics to achieve performance and availability targets, while fulfilling data residency and retention requirements.
+Select deployment regions that have the required capabilities and characteristics needed by the workload.
+The capabilities should achieve performance and availability targets, while fulfilling data residency and retention requirements.

   For example, some data compliance requirements might constrain the number of available regions and potentially force design compromises.
-In such cases, additional investment in operational wrappers is highly recommended to predict, detect, and respond to failures.
-When constrained to a geography with two regions where only one region supports Availability Zones (3 + 1 datacenter model), create a secondary deployment pattern using fault domain isolation to allow for both regions to be deployed in an active configuration, ensuring the primary region houses multiple deployment stamps.
+In such cases, extra investment in operational wrappers is highly recommended to predict, detect, and respond to failures.
+Suppose you're constrained to a geography with two regions, in which only one region supports Availability Zones (3 + 1 datacenter model).
+Create a secondary deployment pattern using fault domain isolation to allow for both regions to be deployed in an active configuration, ensuring the primary region houses multiple deployment stamps.

-  If suitable Azure regions do not all offer requisite capabilities, be prepared to compromise on the consistency of regional deployment stamps to prioritize geographical distribution and maximize reliability.
+  If suitable Azure regions don't all offer requisite capabilities, be prepared to compromise on the consistency of regional deployment stamps to prioritize geographical distribution and maximize reliability.
 If only a single Azure region is suitable, multiple deployment stamps ('regional scale-units') should be deployed within the selected region to mitigate some risk, using Availability Zones to provide datacenter-level fault tolerance.
 However, such a significant compromise in geographical distribution will drastically constrain the attainable composite SLA and overall reliability.

   > [!IMPORTANT]
   > For scenarios targeting a >= 99.99% SLO, a minimum of three deployment regions is recommended to maximize the composite SLA and overall reliability.
 Calculate the [composite SLA](/azure/architecture/framework/resiliency/business-metrics#composite-slas) for all user flows.
 Ensure the composite SLA is in-line with business targets.